 Hazardous waste is identified by one of two ways: your waste is considered hazardous if it can be found on lists published in the Code of Federal Regulations (40 CFR Part 261).
 If your waste cannot be identified on one of the hazardous waste lists, it still might be hazardous because it exhibits one or more characteristics: ignitability, corrosivity, reactivity or toxicity.

-Temporary/Emergency identification numbers are handled by the FDEP District offices.
-If you need a Temporary/Emergency identification number for a one-time generation of hazardous waste or for an emergency clean-up, contact the district office handling the county in which your hazardous waste generation will occur.
+Temporary/Emergency identification numbers are handled by the DEP District offices.
+If you need a temporary/emergency identification number for a one-time generation of hazardous waste or for an emergency clean-up, contact the district office handling the county in which your hazardous waste generation will occur.

 Hazardous Waste Generators

 In general, hazardous waste generators are broken into three categories based upon the quantity of hazardous waste generated per month.

 CESQGs generate less than 220 pounds of hazardous waste per month and less than 2.2 pounds of acute hazardous waste (such as some pesticides, toxins or arsenic and cyanide compounds) per month.

 Cannot accumulate > 1,000 kg at any time.

 Ensure delivery of HW to a proper recycling facility or TSDF.